 Korbit’s actions represent a self regulating move, since the South Korean government has yet to solidify any exchange licensing system.
 This could also have been a reaction to Japan’s ban on privacy coins.
 Another possibility is that the ban was placed to calm public fears after Bithumb made some monopolistic moves by attempting to list Popchain, and while Upbit faced charges of “irregularities”.

 US Department of Homeland Security (DoHS)Takes Stab at Privacy Coins

-The DoHS issued a pre-solicitation to small businesses during November and December 2018.
+The DoHS issued a pre-solicitation to small businesses during November and December of 2018.
 During the 30-day period, a number of research topics were opened up for queries, most notably H-SB019.1-008, called, “Blockchain Applications for Homeland Security Forensic Analytics”.

 Their proposal called for solutions that would help law enforcement agencies gain forensic analysis capabilities on blockchain transactions.
 While privacy coins are officially on the radar of US officials, no further news has cropped up thus far.
 This comes as no surprise since the government was experiencing a shut down for a good part of December and January.

 In January of 2019, out of the top ten cryptocurrencies, two of them were privacy coins. (updated November 2018: no privacy coins are in top ten at this time.
 However, there is talk of #10, ADA (Cardano) adding privacy in the future).
 Continued developments, improvements, and growth all point to long term usage of these privacy coins.

 Let’s take a look at the three privacy coins we introduced earlier in the article, Monero, Dash and Zcash, to get an idea of how they’re surviving the efforts of regulators: